 Amsterdam is by far and large the most romantic city in the world for me, especially before sunrise when you can enjoy the streets almost all to yourself.
 With its canal waterways, wonky houses and bike culture, there really is no city in the world that competes.

 19. Mostar, Bosnia & Herzegovina

 Visiting Mostar might not be on top of your travel list, but as soon as you discover the hidden treasure that is Bosnia and Herzegovina you’ll be so glad you did.
-One of the best kept secrets in Europe, B&H has an emerging tourism culture that is better experience now, before the crowds outweigh the localised experience still on offer.
+One of the best-kept secrets in Europe, B&H has an emerging tourism culture that is better experienced now, before the crowds outweigh the localised experience still on offer.
 The best way to visit Mostar is to spend a couple of days here, combined with a tour around the country.
 That way you can beat the “day crowds” that emerge from neighbouring Dubrovnik and experience this small city that has a lot to offer, particularly on the fringe of the summer season when crowds are limited.